davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

 CMD ["/app/start-connector.sh"]
 ```

-You'll then start the app connector like so
+You'll then start the app connector like this:

 ```bash
 #!/bin/sh